jfblg/dnscrypt-proxy-dnsmasq-setup/README.md

 This project is inspired by the excellent [macOS Security and Privacy Guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide) by drduh.

+## How it Works

+1.  **dnsmasq** runs on port 53 (standard DNS port).
+It handles local caching and checks the blocklist.
+2. If a domain is blocked, it returns `0.0.0.0` (NXDOMAIN equivalent behavior with Hagezi list).
+3. If allowed and not in cache, it forwards the query to **dnscrypt-proxy** on port 5353.
+4.  **dnscrypt-proxy** encrypts the query and sends it to a secure upstream resolver.

 ## Features

 *   **Automated Installation:** Installs required packages using Homebrew (macOS) or native package managers (Linux).